Name: Heather McQuillan

 - What was the book you most loved as a child?

 - The Country Child by Alison Uttley.

 - Which person from the past would you most like to meet?

-- Charles Dickens (and a cast of his characters).
+- Charles Dickensopens a new window (and a cast of his characters).

 - Who is your favourite author/children’s author?

-- At the moment Garth Nix and David Walliams for children’s books and Margaret Atwood and David Mitchell for adult books but I read a lot of different books and have lots and lots of favourites.
+- At the moment Garth Nixopens a new window and David Walliamsopens a new window for children’s books and Margaret Atwoodopens a new window and David Mitchellopens a new window for adult books but I read a lot of different books and have lots and lots of favourites.

 - Why did you want to be a writer?

 - Because I have a head full of stories that keep me awake at night if I don’t write them down.
 I need some sleep.